 When combined with a liquid, chia seeds develop a gelatinous texture which makes them easier to digest, and the thick consistency makes them perfect for puddings!

-Whether you are on a clean eating plan or just want an easy vegan and gluten-free treat, hope you try this Mixed Berry Chia Seed Pudding recipe.
+Whether you are on a clean eating plan or just want a gluten free dairy free recipe, hope you try this Mixed Berry Chia Seed Pudding.

 - 2 tablespoons hemp seeds